 Weber State University offers educational opportunities across Utah.
 WSU’s 225 degree and certificate programs include a bachelor of science in radiologic science for registered radiologic technologists.
 Students receive credit for American registry of radiologic technologies (ARRT) certification, including credit for training in more than one modality.

-Learners work with advisers to develop a plan of study that fulfills the school’s general education requirements for baccalaureate degrees.
+Learners work with advisors to develop a plan of study that fulfills the school’s general education requirements for baccalaureate degrees.
 This covers coursework in the humanities, social sciences, and physical and life sciences.
 WSU strongly advises learners to complete an associate of arts to fulfil these requirements -- in addition to the required credits in radiology transferred into this program.

 Those who complete the radiology degree expand their career opportunities to include research, education, and health services administration.
 WSU offers affordable tuition and scholarships awarded on merit.
 Admission requires an associate of applied science in radiography and ARRT certification.